jj0hanna/Designpatterns/Inventory/readme.txt

 2- If im not mistaken then i used Composite pattern for my class "ItemObject" since i can create different objects like HealthPotion,Weapon, Coins etc

 3- i Made a factory pattern in my "PotionFactory" class.
-If i bump into the "cubefactory" with my player then it spawn a new potion.
+If i bump into the "cubefactory" in the middle with my player then it spawn a new potion.
 In this factory i could also add different potions etc if i wanted to.

 4-I used observer pattern between the playerscript2 and the UI manager.
 So when i add HP to the player